jupyter/jupyterlab/docs/source/extension/extension_points.rst

 - ``@jupyterlab/apputils:ISplashScreen``: A service for the splash screen for the application.
   Use this if you want to show the splash screen for your own purposes.
 - ``@jupyterlab/apputils:IThemeManager``: A service for the theme manager for the application.
 This is used primarily in theme extensions to register new themes.
+- ``@jupyterlab/apputils:IToolbarWidgetRegistry``: A registry for toolbar widgets.
+Require this if you want to build the toolbar dynamically from a data definition (stored in settings for example).
 - ``@jupyterlab/apputils:IWindowResolver``: A service for a window resolver for the application.
 JupyterLab workspaces are given a name, which are determined using the window resolver.
 Require this if you want to use the name of the current workspace.